boriskaus/MagmaThermoKinematics.jl/README.md

 - Schmitt, A.K., Sliwinski, J., Caricchi, L., Bachmann, O., Riel, N., Kaus, B.J.P., de Léon, A.C., Cornet, J., Friedrichs, B., Lovera, O., Sheldrake, T., Weber, G., 2023.
 Zircon age spectra to quantify magma evolution.
 Geosphere 19. https://doi.org/10.1130/GES02563.1

-Note that quite large differences in the thermal structure can occur, depending on the assumption you make on where and how magma is intruded (underplating, central injection, injection through dikes).
+Note that quite large differences in the thermal structure can occur, even for the same magma flux, depending on the *assumption* you make on where and how magma is intruded (underplating, central injection, injection through dikes).
+Often, but not always, this difference is larger than the effect of using different material parameters.

 ## Related work
 Thermal-kinematic codes such as the ones presented here have been around for some time with various degrees of sophistication (e.g., [1],[2],[3],[4],[5]).
 A recent effort in Julia, similar to what we do here, is described in [6].

-Yet, as far as we are aware, the source code of these other packages is currently not openly available (at least not in a non-binary format), which makes it often non-straightforward to understand what is actually done inside the codes.
-No existing code works in 3D or can take advantage of GPUs.
+Yet, as far as we are aware, the source code of these other packages is currently not openly available (at least not in a non-binary format), which makes it often non-straightforward to understand what is actually done under the hood.
+No existing code works in 3D and can take advantage of GPU's.

 [1] Dufek, J., & Bergantz, G. W. (2005).
 Lower crustal magma genesis and preservation: A stochastic framework for the evaluation of basalt–crust interaction. *Journal of Petrology*, 46(11), 2167–2195. [https://doi.org/10.1093/petrology/egi049](https://doi.org/10.1093/petrology/egi049)